Harry Ye headshot

 Harry Ye叶 润龙

-I'm a 1st year PhD student in Dynamic Graphics Project (DGP) Lab at the University of Toronto, advised by Prof. Michael Liut and Prof. Carolina Nobre.
-My research focuses on developing responsible and explainable AI systems, with a particular emphasis on applications in education and research methodologies.
+I'm a 2nd year PhD student in Dynamic Graphics Project (DGP) Lab at the University of Toronto, advised by Prof. Michael Liut and Prof. Carolina Nobre.
+My research focuses on developing responsible and explainable AI systems for complex knowledge work.

 Previously, I had the privilege of collaborating with Profs.
 Tovi Grossman, Michelle Craig, and Tingting Zhu.